faker-javascript/faker/README.md

 <br>

 <p align="center">
-Faker - a set of javascript packages that generates fake data for you.
+A set of javascript packages that generates fake data for you.
 </p>

 <p align="center">